DevEdozie/ElectroVerse/README.md

 # ElectroVerse

-Welcome to the official repository of the **Khan** mobile app.
+Welcome to the official repository of the **ElectroVerse** mobile app.
 This app is designed to fetch and display data from a backend server, providing users with detailed information about various items.
-Items in this case, shoes available in store.
+Items in this case, products available in store.

 ## Features